knightfox75/nds_nflib/readme.rst

 Setup instructions for devkitPro
 ================================

-This option is discouraged.
-The implementation of NitroFS of devkitPro is buggy and it won't work in accurate emulators like **melonDS**.
+**NOTE**: This option is untested.
+It may not work with the last version of devkitARM.

 1. Clone this repository.
 Create a symbolic link to it inside the devkitPro folder in your system, and call it ``nflib``.